 The Why: With approximately 35 Geo-attractions (waterfalls, caves, trails, bird sanctuaries, beaches and natural landmarks), a diverse food scene and rich inventive history, the multicultural, multireligious, multiethnic island of Trinidad is an amazing island to visit.

-P.S *in my calmest voice ever* you should also visit Trinidad, because it is home to the greatest show on earth!!!!!!
+P.S *in my calmest voice ever* you should begin planning to visit Trinidad in 2023, because it is home to the greatest show on earth!!!!!!